OnurYilmazGit/epaper_display_esp32/README.md

 - **Cross Pattern Output (`/cross` endpoint):** The cross pattern, which is useful for testing the screen, is shown.
   ![Cross Pattern](output_images/cross.jpeg)

-These images provide a visual confirmation of the successful operation of each endpoint.
 """